 While most are familiar with latex and acrylic, new trends in eco-friendly or environmentally safe paints have been on the rise.

-Chalk paint has been a popular choice, but another that is on the rise is clay paints.
+Chalk paint has been a popular choice, but another that is on the rise in clay paint.

-What is clay paint, the differences with other paints, and how it can be used will help you make the best-informed decision about this type of paint?
+What is clay paint, the differences from other paints, and how will it be used to help you make the best-informed decision about this type of paint?